Quantum-data-driven dynamical transition in quantum learning: Introduction

 \section{Introduction}

-Classical neural networks are the crucial paradigm of machine learning that drives the surge of artificial intelligence.
-Generalizing the classical notion into quantum, quantum neural networks (QNN) or variational quantum algorithms~\cite{peruzzo2014variational,farhi2014quantum,mcclean2016theory,mcclean2018barren,mcardle2020quantum,cerezo2021variational,killoran2019continuous,niu2022}, have shown promise in solving complex problems involving different types of data.
-In variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,kandala2017hardware} and quantum optimization~\cite{farhi2014quantum,ebadi2022quantum}, the goal is to prepare a state that minimizes a cost function, without the need of training data.
-However, supervised quantum machine learning relies on sufficient training data---labelled quantum states encoding either quantum or classical information.
-Such learning tasks have been widely explored in identifying phases within many-body quantum systems~\cite{cong2019quantum}, and classification over quantum sensing data~\cite{chen2021universal,zhang2022fast,zhuang2019,xia2021} or classical data~\cite{farhi2018classification,li2022quantum,grant2018hierarchical, li2015experimental,havlivcek2019supervised}.
+Classical neural networks are the crucial paradigm of machine learning that \BZ{drive} the surge of artificial intelligence.
+Generalizing the classical notion \BZ{to} quantum, quantum neural networks (QNN) or variational quantum algorithms~\cite{peruzzo2014variational,farhi2014quantum,mcclean2016theory,mcclean2018barren,mcardle2020quantum,cerezo2021variational,killoran2019continuous,niu2022}, have shown promise in solving complex problems involving different types of data.
+In variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,kandala2017hardware} and quantum optimization~\cite{farhi2014quantum,ebadi2022quantum}, the goal is to prepare a state that minimizes a cost function, without the need \BZ{for} training data.
+However, supervised quantum machine learning relies on sufficient training data---\BZ{labeled} quantum states encoding either quantum or classical information.
+Such learning tasks have been widely explored in identifying phases within many-body quantum systems~\cite{cong2019quantum}, and classification \BZ{of} quantum sensing data~\cite{chen2021universal,zhang2022fast,zhuang2019,xia2021} or classical data~\cite{farhi2018classification,li2022quantum,grant2018hierarchical, li2015experimental,havlivcek2019supervised}.

 With the rise of QNN applications in supervised learning, the fundamental study of their convergence properties becomes an important task, especially in the overparametrization region~\cite{larocca2023theory} where QNNs are empowered by a large number of layers.
 Recent progress in the theory of the Quantum Neural Tangent Kernel (QNTK)~\cite{liu2022representation,liu2023analytic,liu2022laziness,wang2022symmetric,yu2023expressibility} adopted the classical notion of neural tangent kernel to provide insight into the convergence dynamics.
-Furthermore, for QNNs with a quadratic loss function, a dynamical transition originating from the transcritical bifurcation is revealed in the training dynamics of optimization tasks~\cite{zhang2023dynamical}.
-However, the results do not apply to supervised quantum machine learning, where complex quantum data is involved.
+Furthermore, for QNNs with a quadratic loss function, a dynamical transition originating from the transcritical bifurcation \BZ{has been} revealed in the training dynamics of optimization tasks~\cite{zhang2023dynamical}.
+However, the results do not apply to supervised quantum machine learning, where complex quantum data \BZ{are} involved.